-Please refer to "4 Corporate Governance, (1) Overview of Corporate Governance, 3Other matters regarding corporate governance, [Outline of limited liability contracts] "of this document.
+Please refer to "4 Corporate Governance, (1) Overview of Corporate Governance, iii) Other matters regarding corporate governance, [Outline of limited liability contracts] "of this document.

-3 Supervision, audit or internal audit conducted by outside directors or outside company auditors, mutual cooperation with Company auditors' in their audits and accounting audit and relationships with the internal auditing office
+iii) Supervision, audit or internal audit conducted by outside directors or outside company auditors, mutual cooperation with Company auditors' in their audits and accounting audit and relationships with the internal auditing office i) Status of Company auditors' audit

-Please refer to "4 Corporate Governance, (1) Overview of Corporate Governance, 2Overviews of corporate governance structure and reasons for adopting the structure, [Overview of our management organization and the corporate governance structure] and [Reasons for adoption thereof]", and also refer to "4 Corporate Governance, (3) Status of Audits" of this document.
+Please refer to "4 Corporate Governance, (1) Overview of Corporate Governance, ii) Overviews of corporate governance structure and reasons for adopting the structure, [Overview of our management organization and the corporate governance structure] and [Reasons for adoption thereof]," and also refer to "4 Corporate Governance, (3) Status of Audits" of this document.

-(3) [Status of Audits]
+(3) Status of Audits